-On 3 July 2019, the Department advised you that its policy is to exclude the personal details of officers not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.
+On 23 August 2019, the Department advised you that its policy is to exclude the personal details of officers not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.

-I have therefore decided that parts of documents marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request, and have therefore prepared an edited copy of the documents, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.
+I have therefore decided that parts of document marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request, and have therefore prepared an edited copy of the document, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.

-The remainder of the documents have been considered for release to you as they are relevant to your request.
+The remainder of the document has been considered for release to you as it is relevant to your request.

-- deletion of exempt material
+6.2 Section 22 of the FOI Act - deletion of exempt material

-I have decided to prepare an edited copy of the documents.
-The grounds upon which the edited copies of these documents have been prepared are set out in the Schedule of Documents.
+I have decided to prepare an edited copy of the document.
+The grounds upon which the edited copy of this document has been prepared is set out in the Schedule of Documents.